arcadiapage/arcadiapage.github.io/_posts/2024-04-30-journaling-to-let-go-of-fear.md

 Thinking about this made me reflect on where I am trying to make progress in my life, but where I’m stuck in a pattern that causes me to keep doing things the same ineffective way.

-Another question I asked myself is, "In what areas of my life do I feel the most motivated?nIn what areas of my online business do I feel the most motivated?"
+Another question I asked myself is, "In what areas of my life do I feel the most motivated?
+In what areas of my online business do I feel the most motivated?"
 When I looked at the areas where I feel the most motivated, it made me realize that the most motivating things are the things that are most important to me right now.
 So it's okay if I’m feeling unmotivated in some parts of my life.
 The parts where I do feel motivated are the most meaningful.
 You might find something different for yourself, but that's what I found.